rana/ltcd-rs/README.md

 Unit tests.
 Write a unit test module.
 In your response, display the test module code separately from any example solution code block.
 Write each test case in a test function.
 Write test function for valid cases.
 Write a test function for invalid cases.
 The name of a test function is not suffixed with "cases".

 Analysis approach.
 Prefer a chain-of-thought approach which emphasizes correctness.
 Prefer making time to reflect, contemplate, and analyze.
 Maximize your time for analysis.
-Determine if your solution is this the most appropriate solution versus one or more  approaches.
+Determine if your solution is the most appropriate solution versus one or more  approaches.

 Algorithm analysis.
 Evaluate the algorithm's time complexity and space complexity.
-Characterize the techniques used in the algorithm.
+Characterize and name the algorithm(s) and technique(s) used.

 When using the two-pointer technique, name the variables `lft` for the left, slow pointer, and `rht` for the right, fast pointer.

+LeetCode Challenges.
+Use the challenge title and number for the Chat title.
 ```